 At this point, enough people who were in the original wave consider the stock overvalued and take profits.

 This causes the stock to go down.
-However, the stock will not make it to its previous lows before the stock is considered a bargain again.
+However, the price will not make it to its previous lows before the stock is considered a bargain again.

-This is usually the longest and strongest wave.
-The stock has caught the attention of the mass public.
+Wave 3 is usually the longest and strongest wave.
+The asset has caught the attention of the mass public.

-Traders take profits because the stock is considered expensive again.
+Traders take profits because the asset is considered expensive again.

-This is when the stock becomes the most overpriced.
-Contrarians start shorting the stock which starts the ABC pattern.
+This is when the asset becomes the most overpriced.
+Contrarians start shorting the asset which starts the ABC pattern.